intelligence38000/android-docs/src/pages/plugins/overview/annotation.md

 ---

 The Mapbox Annotation Plugin simplifies the way to set and adjust the visual properties of annotations on a Mapbox map.
 The Mapbox Maps SDK for Android provides developers with fine-grain control over the appearance and location of map annotations.
 In this context, "annotations" means circles, polygons, lines, text, and icons.
 Using runtime and data-driven styling to create annotations can require a deep understanding of the Maps SDK.
-The plugin obfuscates much of the required boilerplate code.
+This plugin obfuscates much of the required boilerplate code.

-_Note: A `SymbolLayer` is the layer that is responsible for both/either map text and icons._
+_Note: A `SymbolLayer` is the layer that is responsible for both map text and icons._

 ## Install the Annotation Plugin